mirelvt/website20/content/blog/css-js-tooltip.md

 The tooltip container gets positioned on the left, right or center bottom side of the tooltip item.
 I calculate its position using *getBoundingClientRect()* function.

-If the tooltip item is positioned near the edges of left or right side of the viewport the tooltip, will appear on the right or left side of the tooltip item.
+If the tooltip item is positioned near the edges of the left or right side of the viewport, the tooltip will appear on the right or left side of the tooltip item.
 In other cases the tooltip appears right below the tooltip item.

 <pre rel="Javascript">